 - The roles of project manager, line manager and project sponsor

 - Project team exercise: Making the promise / delivering the promise

 - An exercise demonstrating the commercial and team leadership skills needed by the project manager

-- Review – what must the project manager do to optimise project performance?
+- Review – what must the professional project manager do to optimise project performance?

 - Managing multi-functional project teams

 - The challenges of building effective, multi-functional project teams